dvanetten03/udacity-movie-trailer/README.md

 #### Prerequisites

-I use Python 2.7 for my programming, so you'll at least need that.
+Use Python 2.7 for this program, so you'll at least need that.
 You can download here:  https://www.python.org/downloads/

 #### Deployment
 The source code files needed for this program to run will need to be cloned from Github (dvanetten03/udacity-movie-trailer